NeyNey305/skeleton/README.md

 # README

-This a basic skeleton app done on rails.
+This a basic skeleton app FOR GROUP HOMEPAGE!